Echoes of charged black-bounce spacetimes: The pictures of echoes for the charged black-bounce spacetimes

-\section{the pictures of echoes for the charged black-bounce spacetimes}
+\section{The pictures of echoes for the charged black-bounce spacetimes}

-} In this section, we concentrate on the time evolution under the perturbations of massless scalar field and electromagnetic field in the charged black-bounce spacetimes.
+In this section, we concentrate on the time evolution under the perturbations of massless scalar field and electromagnetic field in the charged black-bounce spacetimes.
+Specifically, we depict the time evolution which has the same parameters with the effective potential in order to facilitate the control study, and it should be noted that the necessary condition for the appearance of the echoes is that the potential well must appear.

-Fig. \ref{fig6} expresses the time evolution of regular black hole with the different spacetime parameters, which shows that there are three stages instead of echo signal.
-Moreover, we find that the quasinormal ringdown of regular black hole will decay slighter slower with the decreasing bounce parameter $l$, while it will decay faster with the increasing $Q$.
+Fig.\ref{fig5} expresses the time evolution of regular black hole ($\rvert {Q}\rvert \le m$,$\rvert {l}\rvert < m- \sqrt{m ^{2}-Q^{2} }$) for perturbations of the scalar field and perturbations of the electromagnetic field, which shows that there are three stages instead of echo signal, moreover, we find that the quasinormal ringdown of regular black hole will decay slighter slower with the decreasing bounce parameter $l$.
+Actually, this result can be predicted from Fig.\ref{fig1}, since which reveals no potential well in the effective potential.
+While for the same parameters, the decay rate of the quasinormal ringdown for perturbations of the scalar field is faster than the decay rate of the quasinormal ringdown for perturbations of the electromagnetic field.